 We are, and may become in the future, subject to securities class actions, derivative suits or other securities-related legal actions.
 For example, in August 2024, a putative securities class action was filed against us and certain of our officers alleging violations of the federal securities laws for allegedly making false and misleading statements.
+On March 18, 2025, March 26, 2025, and April 30, 2025, three stockholder derivative actions were filed, purporting to bring claims on behalf of the Company against certain of our current and former directors and officers for alleged violations of the federal securities laws and breaches of their fiduciary duties, among other claims, in relation to substantially the same factual allegations as those made in the securities class action.

 In the past, securities class action litigation have often been brought against a company following a decline in the market price of its securities.
 In addition, stockholder activism, which could take many forms and arise in a variety of situations, has been increasing recently, and new universal proxy rules could significantly lower the cost and further increase the ease and likelihood of stockholder activism.
-This risk is especially relevant for us because technology companies have experienced significant stock price volatility in recent years.
-Volatility in our stock price or other reasons may in the future cause us to become the target of securities litigation or stockholder activism.
+This risk is especially relevant for us because technology companies have experienced significant stock price volatility in our stock price or other reasons may in the future cause us to become the target of securities litigation or stockholder activism.
 Securities litigation and stockholder activism, including potential proxy contests, could result in substantial costs, including significant legal fees and other expenses, and divert our management and board of directors' attention and resources from our business.
 Additionally, securities litigation and stockholder activism could give rise to perceived uncertainties as to our future, adversely affect our relationships with customers and business partners, adversely affect our reputation, and make it more difficult to attract and retain qualified personnel.
 Our stock price could also be subject to significant fluctuation or otherwise be adversely affected by the events, risks and uncertainties of any securities litigation and stockholder activism.